SabishiCake/HARCT/api/README.md

 Make sure to handle any potential errors and exceptions that may occur during the HTTP requests.
 Adjust the URLs and data payload based on your specific API endpoint and the required parameters.

 In this example, replace `'YOUR_API_KEY'` with the actual API key you have generated.
 Adjust the `apiUrl` variable to match the specific endpoint you want to access.
-Make sure to install the `axios` library if you haven't already by running `npm install axios`.
+Make sure to install the `axios` library if you haven't already by running `npm install axios` if you're using nodeJS.

-Ensure that the `x-api-key` header is included in the request with the correct API key value, and the server will use the `authenticateApiKey` middleware to validate the API key before processing the request.

 #### PHP